Firecrackers, thunder, and other loud, out-of-nowhere sounds often leave dogs frightened and wanting to flee to a safer place.

 This method works best when your dog is just beginning to get anxious.
-Encourage her to engage in any activity that captures her attention and distracts her from behaving fearfully.
+Encourage your dog to engage in any activity that captures their attention and distracts them from behaving fearfully.
 Start when she first alerts you to the noise and does not show a lot of fearful behavior but is only watchful.
-Immediately try to interest her in doing something that she really enjoys.
+Immediately try to interest her in doing something that she enjoys.
 Get out the tennis ball and play fetch (in an escape-proof area) or practice some commands that she knows.
 Please give her a lot of praise and treats for paying attention to the game or the commands.
 As the storm or other noise builds, you may not be able to keep her attention on the activity, but it might delay the start of the fearful behavior for longer and longer each time you do it.
-If you cannot keep her attention and she begins acting afraid, stop the process.
+Stop the process if you cannot keep her attention, and she begins acting afraid.
 If you continue, you may inadvertently reinforce her fearful behavior.

 Behavior modification techniques are often successful in reducing fears and phobias.
-The appropriate techniques are called “counter-conditioning” and “desensitization.”
+The appropriate methods are called “counter-conditioning” and “desensitization.”
 This means to condition or teach your dog to respond in non-fearful ways to sounds and other stimuli that have previously frightened her.
 It would be best if you implemented these techniques very gradually.
-Begin by exposing your dog to an intensity level of noise that does not frighten her and pair it with something pleasant like a treat or a fun game.
-Gradually increase the volume as you continue to offer her something pleasant.
-Through this process, she will come to associate “good things” with the previously feared sound.
+Begin by exposing your dog to an intensity level of noise that does not scare her and pair it with something pleasant like a treat or a fun game.
+Gradually increase the volume as you continue to offer her something satisfying.
+Through this process, she will associate “good things” with the previously feared sound.